 In October of 1996, about 6 weeks after my beloved Toby had died, we bought a Labrador Retriever.
-I wasn't all that happy about it, as I wasn't really ready for another dog, but Susan was insistent that she wanted a Chocolate Lab, and I've been married long enough to know when to argue and when not.
+I wasn't all that happy about it, as I wasn't really ready for another dog, but Mrs NRVO was insistent that she wanted a Chocolate Lab, and I'd been married long enough to know when to argue and when not.
 She was born September 3rd, 1996 at Lagniappe Labradors in Springfield, VA and came to us as an 8-week old puppy, formally named "Lagniappe Tessa of Westover."
-Tessa is about as laid-back as a dog can get, far and away the easiest pup we ever raised, who didn't even cry on her first night with us.
+Tessa was about as laid-back as a dog can get, far and away the easiest pup we ever raised, who didn't even cry on her first night with us.
 When we remarked on how unusual this was, she stuck her head up out of the box and said, "Mother, littermates, who cares?
 You're feeding me, right?
 I'm home!"

 At least, thought I, I'll get a hunting dog out of this.
-I pointed out that she is, in fact, a retriever, and her job was, well, retrieving things I'd shot.
+I pointed out that she was, in fact, a retriever, and her job was, well, retrieving things I'd shot.
 No such luck: my wife informed me on Day One that Tessa was NOT going to be a hunting dog.
 No sirree, I could forget that idea entirely.
 It was pointed out in no uncertain terms that she was A Princess Of Dogs, and the proletarian world of working retriever-hood was beneath her.
-Since she was from an upscale kennel, the descendant of a long and noble line of show Labs, I was clearly being unreasonable to think that she would debase her lineage by becoming a working retriever.
+Since she was from an upscale kennel, the descendant of a long and noble line of show Labs, I was clearly being ridiculous to suggest that she would ever debase her lineage by becoming a working retriever.
 I might as well have suggested that Princess Stephanie of Monaco should work as a truck stop waitress.

 Tessa agreed whole-heartedly.
 Her indignant response to my suggestion that she be useful and not merely decorative was, "Listen, buster, if you think I'm going to jump into freezing water and swim a couple of hundred yards just to bring you a dead duck, you're nuts.
 My role in this household will be to keep the fireplace rug from being sucked up the chimney, and to see that Mama doesn't get cold at night!"

 Four years into her reign, Princess Tessa was as beautiful as ever; but nevertheless had more or less a dog's outlook on life.
 She ate anything at all, any time, and as fast as possible.
 She cut colossal farts that so vile I could have bottled them and sold them to the Army.
 She slept on her back with her paws in the air.
 She chased (and ate) June bugs and caterpillars.
 If we hadn't had her spayed she'd have become a complete and utter slut.
-Nevertheless, despite growing disillusionment with The Princess, Susan was inclined to believe in the myth until 4:40 in the morning of October 8, 2000.
+Nevertheless, despite growing disillusionment with The Princess, Mrs NRVO was inclined to believe in the myth until 4:40 in the morning of October 8, 2000.

 It seems that actually Meg was the first to spot the rabbit.
 She suddenly broke off from her oh-so-very-urgent whizzing and took off down the yard, barking.
 This incited Tessa to join the fun, and between them they chased the poor thing down the hill and up again, back and forth—that's where the barking came in—eventually cornering it in the angle between the wall of the house and the electric-meter box.
 There Tessa disported herself as The Angel of Death, grabbing the rabbit and shaking it per the usual canine method.
-Susan made her drop it, and came up to get me.
+My wife made her drop it, and came up to get me.

 I came down in my bathrobe to find one exceptionally dead bunny and one very smug, self-satisfied Labrador Retriever, who was prancing around and bragging: "I killed a rabbit!
 I killed a rabbit!"
 Meg was on the edge of hysteria, barking "...and I HELPED!! " so everyone in Westover Hills would know about it.
-Susan was in tears at the horror of it all.
+Mrs NRVO was in tears at the horror of it all.